 In the U.S., an estimated 1.6 million students in grades six through ten are bullied one or more times per week—and as many as 150,000 victims cut classes each day just to avoid it.
-In this program, Dr. James Shaw, author of Jack and Jill: Why They Kill, explains how to confront and counter bullying in the nation’s schools.
-Candid interviews with bullied students including Evan Ramsey, convicted of killing his school’s principal and a classmate, as well as with two reformed bullies—one male, one female—provide a wide-ranging peer perspective on school violence.
-Students also share their successes as part of anti-bullying and peer mediation programs in their schools.
+In this program, candid interviews with bullied students including Evan Ramsey, convicted of killing his school’s principal and a classmate, as well as with two reformed bullies—one male, one female—provide a wide-ranging peer perspective on school violence.
+Students also share their successes as part of anti-bullying and peer mediation programs in their schools, while a national expert on the bullying dynamic explains how to confront and counter bullying in the nation’s schools.
 A viewable/printable instructor’s guide is available online.
 A Meridian Production.
 (18 minutes)

 Results of Bullying (03:27)